gwendall/way.js/README.md

 ### localStorage methods

 **way.backup()**
-Restores the data saved in localStorage in the way datastore.
-If [selector] is omitted, all data in localStorage will be restored in-memory.
-Called on $(document).ready by default.
+Stores the data saved in the way datastore to localStorage.
+If [selector] is omitted, all data wll be stored to localStorage.
 ```javascript
 way.backup();
 ```